At the root of the repository there are six directories:

 and subclasses, which are used by the controllers to approximate derivatives.

-Currenlty available options are described in Fitting Options, and new
+Currently available options are described in Jacobian Options, and new

 numerical Jacobians can be added by following the instructions in